Purpose

 • Biological: CV0501 (6 μg)

-Study vaccine will be administered as a single intramuscular injection in the deltoid area, preferably in the nondominant arm.
+Study vaccine was administered as a single intramuscular injection.

 Experimental